aptalca/sbpp/README.md

 Below are the instructions for updating containers:

 ### Via Docker Run/Create
-* Update the image: `docker pull linuxserver/sourcebans`
+* Update the image: `docker pull linuxserver/sbpp`
-* Stop the running container: `docker stop sourcebans`
+* Stop the running container: `docker stop sbpp`
-* Delete the container: `docker rm sourcebans`
+* Delete the container: `docker rm sbpp`
 * Recreate a new container with the same docker create parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and settings will be preserved)
-* Start the new container: `docker start sourcebans`
+* Start the new container: `docker start sbpp`
 * You can also remove the old dangling images: `docker image prune`

 ### Via Docker Compose
 * Update all images: `docker-compose pull`
-  * or update a single image: `docker-compose pull sourcebans`
+  * or update a single image: `docker-compose pull sbpp`
 * Let compose update all containers as necessary: `docker-compose up -d`
-  * or update a single container: `docker-compose up -d sourcebans`
+  * or update a single container: `docker-compose up -d sbpp`
 * You can also remove the old dangling images: `docker image prune`

 ### Via Watchtower auto-updater (especially useful if you don't remember the original parameters)